 Roads, pavements and parking:

 A survey was recently conducted in the Coatsworth Road area which has highlighted that parking is proving to be a major issue, affecting businesses, public safety and the physical condition of the pavements.

 As a result of this, our Highways department has designed a scheme to tackle these issues - but with its restricted budget this will be limited to dealing with the essential issues only.

 The limitations of the Coatsworth Road THI grant (which is HLF funded) means it can only be used to enhance the streetscape through the quality of its surface materials.
 For example it can't be used to pay towards maintaining and repairing the roads, or replacement or provision of street furniture or lighting.
 The scheme will focus on resurfacing the road and addressing some of the parking and public safety issues by revising the current parking and loading arrangements, and introducing a 20mph zone which will include traffic calming measures.

-22 Sheds is a community organisation working with the local people, including schools and young people, to help residents to understand and care about the Coatsworth Road THI local area.
+22 Sheds is a community organisation that worked with the local people, schools and young people, to explore, understand and appreciate the Coatsworth Road THI area and its heritage.

 There is also more information on www.facebook.com/coatsworthvillage

-Traders in the street are benefiting from specialist advice from retail expert Dave Crompton of Bsupplied to help improve their business.
-While this project is very much about restoring part of the architectural heritage and its appeal to shoppers, it is also about improving the economic wellbeing of the retailers and the service they can offer.
+Traders in the street have benefited from specialist advice from retail expert Dave Crompton of Bsupplied to help improve their business.
+While this project has been very much about restoring part of the architectural heritage and its appeal to shoppers, it was also about improving the economic wellbeing of the retailers and the service they can offer.